beshu-tech/readonlyrest-docs/kibana.md

 ReadonlyREST will set the "secure" flag to its Kibana session cookie ("ror-cookie") automatically when SSL is enabled in Kibana.\
 \
-This is because modern browsers like Chrome won't accept "secure"-flagged cookies if the website is not HTTPS).
+This is because modern browsers like Chrome won't accept "secure"-flagged cookies if the website is not HTTPS.

 However, a common situation is when SSL is configured in a reverse proxy (SSL termination): so the browser will interact with Kibana using HTTPS.
 But because ROR doesn't know it, it will still serve session cookies without the "secure" flag.\
 \